ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: Implementation Considerations and Practical Challenges

 \subsection{Case Study: RIS Deployment in an SWF Environment}

 To illustrate the potential of RIS-assisted connectivity in SWF environments and evaluate the various RIS deployment specifications, a case study is conducted using the 3GPP-based indoor factory channel models.
 The objective is to assess the performance of practical RIS optimization methods and different RIS design parameters, including the number of reflecting elements, phase shift resolution, operating frequency, and physical dimensions, while also capturing the impact of varying factory propagation conditions.
+To keep the system simple and reduce signaling overhead in low-latency industrial settings, a single-RIS setup with scalable reflecting elements instead of multiple surfaces is considered.
+Although trends across the transmit power, UE location, and RIS element number are studied, the ORIX framework is flexible and can be easily customized with different frequencies, various factory layouts, clutter levels, antenna heights, and hardware parameters to represent a wide range of industrial environments.
+Furthermore, ORIX’s modular architecture supports extension to multi-user and mobile scenarios through specialized xApps.

 For comprehensive analysis, Monte Carlo simulations with $10^5$ realizations are carried out in MATLAB environment for a representative factory hall of $75$ m in length, $50$ m in width, and $10$ m in height.
 An AP operating at $28$ GHz with $10$ dBm transmit power is positioned at $(30,0,8)$ m, while a one-bit RIS with $6400$ reflecting elements is mounted at $(75,30,6)$ m.
 Two UE locations are considered: a near case at $(72,32,1.5)$ m and a far case at $(62,22,1.5)$ m, with a received noise level of $-88$ dBm.
 The SWF environment is modeled using the InF-DH channel with a clutter density of $0.6$ and an effective clutter height of $2$ m.